tdaylan/pcat/docs/index.rst

 Plots
 +++++
-If not disabled by the user, PCAT produces plots in every stage of a run.
-Some plots are produced in the initial setup, frame plots are produced at predetermined times during the sampling and others are produced in the postprocessing after all chains have run.
-There are five subfolders in the plot folder of a given run.
+If not expilicity disabled by the user, PCAT produces plots in every stage of a run.
+Some plots are produced in the initial setup, frame plots are generated at predetermined times during the sampling and others are made in the postprocessing after all chains have run.
+The plot path, ``pathbase/imag/rtag``, has the following structure:

-- ``init`` Initial setup, pixel lookup table (if applicable)
+- ``init`` Problem setup
-- ``fram`` Frame plots
+- ``fram`` Frame plots, giving snapshots of the MCMC state
 - ``diag`` Diagnostic plots
-- ``post`` Posterior distribution plots of model parameters and derived quantities, prior and likelihood.
+- ``post`` Posterior distribution of model parameters and derived quantities
 - ``anim`` GIF animations made from the frame plots in ``fram`` that are produced during sampling.
+- ``opti`` Proposal scale optimization
+- ``info`` Information gain

 .. _sectchan: